 Provide recommendations for specific actions for continuous improvement of the program. a.
 Five Year Plan

  This program will continue to grow.
-Currently, the view of this program in the flagstaff community is positive and it will remain this way as we continue to provide high quality medical assistants for the community.
+Growth many possibly stem from some changes that may make many of the medical assisting classes more transferable and therefore more valuable to students and employers.
+Currently, the view of this program in the Flagstaff community is positive and it will remain this way as we continue to provide high quality medical assistants for the community.
 We will continue to have advisory council meetings to keep up on current trends

 b.
 Action Plan/Recommendations (To be completed in the next five years).
 List action items in order of priority of completion.

 Improve national exams taken by graduates to 80% to be completed before next program review.
-This will help students meet their goals of gainful employment
+This will help students meet their goals of gainful employment.

 Gather class level data to determine effectiveness of individual classes for meeting program outcomes.
 This is to be completed by the next review period.